ubports/docs.ubports.com/sdk/apps/qml/QtQuick/ShaderEffect.rst

 qt\_MultiTexCoord0".

 The output from the
-`fragmentShader </sdk/apps/qml/QtQuick/ShaderEffect#fragmentShader-prop>`__
+:ref:`fragmentShader <sdk_qtquick_shadereffect#fragmentShader-prop>` should
-should be premultiplied.
+be premultiplied.
 If
-`blending </sdk/apps/qml/QtQuick/ShaderEffect#blending-prop>`__ is
+:ref:`blending <sdk_qtquick_shadereffect#blending-prop>` is enabled,
-enabled, source-over blending is used.
+source-over blending is used.
 However, additive blending can be achieved by outputting zero in the alpha channel.

 +--------------------------------------+--------------------------------------+
 | |image0|                             | .. code:: qml                        |